 The Rules of Financial Governance explain the statutory duties of the Section 151 Officer including the responsibility under direction of the Cabinet for the proper administration of the Council's financial affairs.
 The Council's governance arrangements allow the Section 151 Officer to bring influence to bear on all material business decisions.
-The Section 151 Officer supports the CMLT and has the authority to bring matters directly to the attention of the Managing Director if required.
+The Section 151 Officer supports the CLT and has the authority to bring matters directly to the attention of the Managing Director if required.
+Regular specific meetings are also held to discuss matters relating to the Section 151 role.